 But that’s not the only thing that makes them stand out, because you can get your roast dinner to take away.
 Their roast dinners are available every day of the week and you can choose two different types of meat, with turkey, beef, gammon, pork, sausage and lamb all up for grabs.
 It comes with all the trimmings, so expect your box to be piled high with stuffing, mash, roast potatoes, seasonal veg, a proper Yorkshire pudding and lashings of gravy.

 Man v Roast, 144 Cardigan Road, Leeds, West Yorkshire, LS6 1LL.

 3. Shears Yard

-Shears Yard has earned a reputation for for being one of the most interesting places to eat out in Leeds.
+Shears Yard has earned a reputation for being one of the most interesting places to eat out in Leeds.
 Their menu is ever-changing and incredibly creative, using locally-sourced, seasonal produce in new and exciting ways.
-Think rolled pig’s head & ham hock terrine with charred corn salsa, smoked BBQ style apple puree and charcoal mayonnaise, followed by pan-fried sea bass fillet with parsnip puree, roast parsnips, confit chicken and leek & tarragon.
+Think pickled beetroot, apple and potato salad, coal oil, dill and beetroot gazpacho, followed by a sea bass fillet with chickpea dhal, carrots, orange, onion seed and coriander yoghurt.

-The restaurant itself is as impressive as the menu – expect high ceilings, exposed brickwork and stunning light fittings, creating a space that’s bright, open and downright beautiful to look at.
+The restaurant itself is as impressive as the menu – high ceilings, exposed brickwork and stunning light fittings create a space that’s bright, open and downright beautiful to look at.
 It’s definitely one of the best looking restaurants in Leeds, and coupled with the food, it makes for one hell of a night out.

 Shears Yard, The Calls, Leeds, West Yorkshire, LS2 7EH.